-Measurable physical quantities come from algorithmically described procedures, hence in a reasonable physical theory, these quantities should be definable in terms of the objects.
+In general, measurable physical quantities come from algorithmically described procedures, hence in a reasonable physical theory, these quantities should be definable in terms of the objects.
 If we now use the physicists' idea that abnormal initial conditions and/or abnormal values of parameters are impossible, then we can conclude that every physical quantity is bounded.

-This conclusion is in good accordance with the fact that in physics, many physical quantity which were originally believed to be unbounded are indeed bounded: distances are bounded by the diameter of the Universe, velocities are bounded by the speed of light, masses of elementary particles are bounded [4, 32], etc.
+This conclusion is in good accordance with the fact that in physics, many physical quantities which were originally believed to be unbounded are indeed bounded: distances are bounded by the diameter of the Universe, velocities are bounded by the speed of light, masses of elementary particles are bounded [5, 34], etc.

-This conclusion is also in line with Kolmogorov's original idea that some natural numbers which are mathematically possible (like $10^{10^{10}}$) are not physically possible and thus, should not be considered as feasible [17].
+This conclusion is also in line with Kolmogorov's original idea that some natural numbers which are mathematically possible (like $10^{10^{10}}$) are not physically possible and thus, should not be considered as feasible [19].

-Of course, this purely existential result can lead to extremely high bounds, much higher than the actual physical bounds, but it is nevertheless encouraging that the existence of at least some bounds comes from our main assumption - that the actual physical objects are not abnormal (in the sense of Definition 2).
+Of course, this purely existential result can lead to extremely high bounds, much higher than the actual physical bounds but it is nevertheless encouraging that the existence of at least some bounds comes from our main assumption - that the actual physical objects are not abnormal (in the sense of Definition 4).

-One more application: towards justification of physical induction.
+5.9.
+One more idea: towards justification of physical induction.
 Physicists often claim that if sufficiently many experiments confirm a theory, then this theory is correct.
-The ability to confirm a theory based on finitely many observations is called physical induction; see, e.g., [5].
+The ability to confirm a theory based on finitely many observations is called physical induction; see, e.g., [6].